DyfanJones/Blog/content/post/2019-11-03-r-owl-of-athena.md

 } else {output <-
           athena$get_query_results(
               QueryExecutionId = res$QueryExecutionId,
-              MaxResults = 1)}
+              MaxResults = 10)}
 ```

 This isn't the prettiest code when wanting to query AWS Athena with the SQL, in the above example: `SHOW DATABASES`.
+This example only returns the top 10 results.
+It is even more "interesting" if you wish to return the entire data frame from AWS Athena.
 This is where `noctua` comes in.

 # `noctua`